 Future developments will depend on the path of the health crisis; the effectiveness of policy actions to limit persistent economic damage; the evolution of financial conditions and commodity prices; and the adjustment capacity of the economy.
-Risks are assessed by the IMF as balanced in the short term but increasing in the next few years but recognize that there is significant uncertainty surrounding the outlook.
 Policymakers may have to prioritize policies to strengthen social protection; ensuring adequate resources for health care and broad education support, in addition to resources to deal with climate change, among others.
 Where elevated debt levels limit scope for action, effort should also be directed at creating space through improved revenue collection, and tax progressivity, and by reducing wasteful subsidies.

 The factors shaping the appropriate stance of policy vary by country, especially progress toward normalization.
 Hence, countries will need to tailor their policy responses to the stage of the pandemic, strength of the recovery, and structural characteristics of the economy.
-The transition to a more stable environment will require particular attention., while working on longer term challenges, to strengthen total factor productivity.
-In addition of the required work by major Central Banks and multilateral institutions, hard work is required about external financial conditions in emerging markets and the impact that divergent policy stances have on capital flows.
-As the multilateral organizations and, among other entities, our Emerging Markets Forum indicate, strong international cooperation is vital for achieving these objectives and ensuring that emerging market economies and low-income developing countries.
+The transition to a more stable environment will require particular attention, while working on longer term challenges, to strengthen total factor productivity.
+In addition to the required work by major Central Banks and multilateral institutions, hardwork is required about external financial conditions in emerging markets and the impact that divergent policy stances have on capital flows.
+As the multilateral organizations and, among other entities, our Emerging Markets Forum indicate, strong international cooperation is vital for achieving these objectives and ensuring that emerging market economies and low-income developing countries continue to narrow the gap between their living standards and those of high-income countries.
 This includes adequate worldwide vaccine production and distribution; help for financially constrained economies to have adequate access to international liquidity to continue the process of growth and convergence; and resolve issues underlying current trade and technology conflicts.

 The strength of the recovery is projected to vary significantly across countries, depending on access to medical action, policy support, exposure to cross-country spillovers, movements in terms of trade, and specific characteristics entering the crisis (Figure 1 and Table 1).
-Thus, by end of 2021 China, on the basis of these estimates, will effectively be on the same path as before the pandemic surge; meanwhile, most of the rest of the world will be at the same level of output as at the pre-pandemic level, but below the previously estimated trajectory, and clearly with a lower per-capita income, for most countries.
+Thus, by early year, China, on the basis of these estimates, will effectively be on the same path as before the pandemic surge; meanwhile, most of the rest of the world will be at the same level of output as at the pre-pandemic level, but below the previously estimated trajectory, and clearly with a lower per-capita income, for most countries.